Compositional Chain-of-Thought Prompting for Large Multimodal Models: Additional Experiment Results

 \subsection{Additional Ablations}

 In what follows, we provide additional ablations that further illustrate the benefits of {\smodel}.
-For all ablations, we compare the ablated experiment with the corresponding best-performing {\smodel} results.
+For all ablations, we compare the ablated experiment with the corresponding best-performing {\smodel} results on the SEEDBench-Image dataset.

 \minisection{Random SG Regularization} To assess whether only the structure of SGs can be valuable for reasoning, we ablate the specific details of the scene graph.
 Concretely, we pass a random SG not related to the input question to the LMM and prompt the model to only use it as a framework for reasoning, essentially regularizing the response via the random SG.
 We find a 5.6\% degradation in performance from \textbf{LLaVA-1.5-{\smodel}} as shown in Table~\ref{tbl: ablations_supp}.
+The ablation demonstrates that providing the structure of an SG without accurate content leads to an accuracy decrease compared to LLaVA-1.5-\smodel\ (-5.6\%).
+The capability to generate correct answers despite suboptimal reasoning steps is supported by recent literature---e.g. CoT~\cite{Wei2022ChainOT} and DDCoT~\cite{Zheng2023DDCoTDC}.
+This demonstrates that our method does not require ground truth SGs but also generates SGs accurately enough to make LMMs substantially more effective on compositional \& multimodal tasks.

 \minisection{SG Knowledge Distillation} Here, we ask whether the compositional knowledge extracted in high-quality scene graphs can be transferred to other models.
-In particular, we use \textbf{LLaVA-1.5-{\smodel}} scene graphs when prompting InstructBLIP on SEEDBench-Image splits.
-The entire process for running \textbf{InstructBLIP-{\smodel}} remains the same with just the scene graph being replaced by the one generated by \textbf{LLaVA-1.5-{\smodel}}.
-We find that this actually leads to a slight degradation in performance of \textbf{InstructBLIP-{\smodel}}, but still better than InstructBLIP-ZS-CoT.
+In particular, we use \textbf{LLaVA-1.5-13B-{\smodel}} scene graphs when prompting InstructBLIP on SEEDBench-Image splits.
+The entire process for running \textbf{InstructBLIP-13B-{\smodel}} remains the same with just the scene graph being replaced by the one generated by \textbf{LLaVA-1.5-13B-{\smodel}}.
+We find that this actually leads to a slight degradation in performance of \textbf{InstructBLIP-13B-{\smodel}}, but still better than InstructBLIP-ZS-CoT.

 \minisection{Removing Image} Finally, we ablate the effect of removing the image during the second response generation step.
 The first step of our method is left intact, using the image and question as context to yield a relevant scene graph.
 However, in the second step, we generate a response with the image tokens masked.
 This experiment evaluates the gap between the SG and the visual information offered by the image.
 We find a significant decrease in performance of 26.1\%, indicating that it is a combination of the image and scene graph that affords our method its improved performance over baselines.